A city gave people $500 a month, no strings attached, to fight poverty. It paid off, study says.

-Recipients of the monthly payments were twice as likely to gain full-time employment than others, according to data analysis by a pair of independent researchers, Stacia West of the University of Tennessee and Amy Castro Baker of the University of Pennsylvania.
+Recipients of the monthly payments were twice as likely to gain full-time employment than others, according to data analysis by a pair of independent researchers, Stacia West of the University of Tennessee at Knoxville and Amy Castro Baker of the University of Pennsylvania.
 Most of the money distributed was spent on food or other essentials.
-Less than 1 percent of tracked purchases were for tobacco or alcohol.
+Tobacco or alcohol made up less than 1 percent of tracked purchases.

-As lawmakers in Washington consider limiting eligibility for coronavirus stimulus aid, Michael Tubbs, the former mayor of Stockton who began the program in 2017, said the research provides clear support for the idea to give regular payments to people in need — a theory that was once deemed fringe but popularized by tech entrepreneur and former presidential candidate Andrew Yang.
+As lawmakers in Washington consider limiting eligibility for coronavirus stimulus aid, Michael Tubbs, the former mayor of Stockton who began the program in 2017, said the research provides clear support for giving regular payments to people in need — a theory that was once deemed fringe but popularized more recently by tech entrepreneur and former presidential candidate Andrew Yang.

-“The data proves that particularly in a pandemic it’s not wise policy to make less people eligible for what we know is necessary and needed,” Tubbs, who lost his reelection bid last year, said in a video conference Wednesday.
+“The data proves that, particularly in a pandemic, it’s not wise policy to make less people eligible for what we know is necessary and needed,” Tubbs, who lost his reelection bid last year, said in a video conference Wednesday.

-The Stockton program has provided monthly payments for two years starting February 2019 to 125 residents living in neighborhoods with a median income below $46,034.
+Starting in February 2019, the Stockton program has provided monthly payments for two years to 125 residents living in neighborhoods with a median income below $46,034.
 Participants can use the money as they see fit, without work requirements or other restrictions.

 It is funded by the Economic Security Project, a philanthropic group helmed in part by Facebook co-founder Chris Hughes.